KIT-SCC/AarcEntitlement/README.rst

 ========================

-This package provides python classes to create, parse and compare entitlements according to the AARC recommendations G002 <https://aarc-community.org/guidelines/aarc-g002> and G069 <TODO LINK>.
+This package provides python classes to create, parse and compare entitlements according to the AARC recommendations G002 https://aarc-community.org/guidelines/aarc-g002 and G069 TODO LINK.

 Installation
 ------------